Michigan man sentenced to 4 years over plot to kidnap Gov. Gretchen Whitmer

 What's next: Fox and Croft are due to be sentenced in December.

-- Franks, who must also pay a $2,500, will be placed under court supervision for three years following his release from federal prison, according to the DOJ.
+- Franks, who must also pay a $2,500 fine, will be placed under court supervision for three years following his release from federal prison, according to the DOJ.